 - Conditions that favor the evolution of senesce, and mechanisms by which senescence may be postponed or avoided

-- What are the main drivers of life history diversity?
+- Main drivers of life history diversity

-Current academic address:
+Main academic address:

 University of Queensland, Centre for Biodiversity and Conservation Science

-Goddard (Building #8), St Lucia QLD 4072, Australia
+Goddard (Building #8), office 521, St Lucia QLD 4072, Australia